edgexfoundry/edgex-docs/docs_src/microservices/application/Triggers.md

 ```
 redis - for Redis Pub/Sub (Requires Redis running and Core Data and/or Device Services configure to use Redis Pub/Sub)
 mqtt  - for MQTT (Requires a MQTT Broker running and Core Data and/or Device Services configure to use MQTT)
 zero  - for ZeroMQ (No Broker/Service required.
-Core Data must be configureed to use Zero and Device service configure to use REST to Core Data)
+Core Data must be configured to use Zero and Device service configure to use REST to Core Data)
 ```

 !!! edgey "Edgex 2.0"